 Contact: Kate Dixon, Wisconsin Alumni Association, (608) 265-8769, email@example.com

-The honorees are featured in the sixth edition of Forward under 40, a publication distributed in March 2014 to UW-Madison alumni and WAA members.
-The 2014 award recipients are:
+Honorees are featured in the fourth edition of Forward under 40, a publication distributed in March 2012 to UW-Madison alumni and WAA members.
+The 2012 award recipients are:

-Honorees receive a commemorative silver medallion designed by artist Jason Noble ’07 and often engage with alumni, students and the campus community throughout the year.
-More than 85 alumni have been honored with a Forward under 40 Award since its creation in 2007.
+Honorees receive a commemorative silver medallion designed by artist Jason Noble '07, and are invited to engage with alumni, students and the campus community throughout the year.